 Personalization in Practice

 I previously served as lead researcher on the Personalization in Practice (PiP) research team.
 This group has been together for five years focused on a phenomenological study of how personalized learning is emerging as a grass roots reform in Wisconsin and nationally.
 Our team collected qualitative data, including field notes of observations, interviews, and student focus groups.
 This work was funded in part by the Joyce Foundation.
 Our first paper, Personalization in Practice: Notes from the Field, was a white paper to define our early observations.
 I have presented findings from this work at numerous practitioner and research conferences, including the Institute for Personalized Learning National Convening, the Carnegie Foundation’s Improvement Summit, the Midwest Educational Research Association conference, the University Council for Educational Administration, and the American Educational Research Association.
 I was first author on the article, Distributed Leadership for Personalized Learning.

 During the first year of data collection, I noticed the significant redesign of the physical spaces and the importance educators placed on them in their change stories.
-I took this insight and wrote a solo-authored paper entitled, Participatory design in student-centered schools: How physical spaces become learning places.
-This paper is currently under review.
+I took this insight and wrote a solo-authored paper entitled, Participatory design in student-centered schools: How physical spaces become learning places, published in the Journal of Learning Spaces.
 I have presented this work at the University Council for Educational Administration (UCEA) and an international conference for Innovative Learning Environments hosted by the University of Melbourne and Steelcase.